 If using Ant or Maven, the same configuration applies.
 The only difference being that the Runner Type would be Ant or Maven respectively.

-Using IntelliJ IDEA Build System
+IntelliJ IDEA Build System

 Fortunately, there is a meta-runner already available that takes care of most of the manual work.
 If not familiar with the concept of TeamCity meta-runners, check the documentation.
-They are very easy and powerful way to introduce custom Runners without the need to write plugins
+They are very easy and powerful way to introduce custom Runners without the need to write plugins.

-Download and install the meta-runner.
+Download and install the meta-runner

-Setup Kotlin Compilation Step
+Setup Kotlin compilation step

-The final step is to define the actual compilation of the project, which uses the standard IntelliJ IDEA Runner Type
+The final step is to define the actual compilation of the project, which uses the standard IntelliJ IDEA Runner Type.

 With that, our project should now build and produce the corresponding artifacts.

-Other CI Server
+Other CI servers

-If using a Continuous Integration tool different to TeamCity, as long as it supports any of the build tools, or calling command line tools, compiling Kotlin and automating things as part of a CI process should be possible.
+If using a continuous integration tool different to TeamCity, as long as it supports any of the build tools, or calling command line tools, compiling Kotlin and automating things as part of a CI process should be possible.